Australian shepherds may pant a lot.

-Though Dilated Cardiomyopathy is not a hugely common disease for Australian shepherds, it is possible, and it does cause breathing problems.
+Though Dilated Cardiomyopathy is not a hugely common disease for Australian shepherds, it is possible to cause breathing problems.

-This disease is caused by a genetic mutation and it is moderately common for Australian shepherds to carry this gene.
+A genetic mutation causes this disease, and it is moderately common for Australian shepherds to carry this gene.

-It may be a long shot that your Australian shepherd carries this disease, but again if you feel that your dog is having breathing issues, always mention it to the vet.
+It may be a long shot that your Australian shepherd carries this disease, but if you feel that your dog has breathing issues, always mention it to the vet.
 The vet will carry out tests to determine what the underlying issue is.